Self-discrepancy theory: Actual

 Actual self is one's representation of the attributes that one believes one actually possesses, or that one believes others believe one possesses.
 The "actual self" is a person's basic self-concept.
 It is one's perception of their own attributes (intelligence, athleticism, attractiveness, etc.).

 Ideal

 Ideal self is one's representation of the attributes that someone (oneself or another) would like one, ideally, to possess (i.e., a representation of someone's hopes, aspirations, or wishes for one).
 The "ideal-self" is what usually motivates individuals to change, improve and achieve.

 The ideal self-regulatory system focuses on the presence or absence of positive outcomes (e.g., love provided or withdrawn).

 Ought

 Ought is one's representation of the attributes that someone (oneself or another) believes one should or ought to possess (i.e., a representation of someone's sense of one's duty, obligations, or responsibilities).

 The ought self-regulatory system focuses on the presence or absence of negative outcomes (e.g., criticism administered or suspended).

+Example

+To illustrate the differences between Ideal and Ought selves, Hardin & Lankin (2009) give the example of wealth.
+A person may hope to ideally be rich someday, but they feel no duty or moral obligation to be rich.
+Rich would therefore describe their ideal self, but not their ought self.
+Their actual self would be dependent upon how they perceive their current socioeconomic status.